AFM-SPM/TopoStats/README.md

 cd home/TopoStats
 ```

-This is where you have installed TopoStats.
+This is where you have mapped the TopoStats code file to in the virtual machine.

 Then finally run TopoStats, using the command: